 At December 31, 2022 and 2021, substantially all of the assets held in the Trust Account were held in money market funds which are invested primarily in U.S. Treasury securities.
 All of the Company's investments held in the Trust Account are classified as trading securities.
 Trading securities are presented on the consolidated balance sheets at fair value at the end of each reporting period.
-Gains and losses resulting from the change in fair value of investments held in Trust Account in the accompanying consolidated statements of operations.
+Gains and losses resulting from the change in fair value of investments held in Trust Account are included in Interest earned on investments held in Trust Account in the accompanying consolidated statements of operations.
 The estimated fair values of investments held in Trust Account are determined using available market information.